lakes26/ranker/README.md

     'y' indicating "yes"<br/>
     or <br/>
     'n' indicating "no"<br/><br/>
- on yes, the program will follow the save protocol.<br/>
+ on "yes", the program will follow the save protocol.<br/>
  The program will then output a list to stdout containing the elements ranked.

  The ranking algorithm works by ranking the elements based on the fraction: how many times the element is selected / how many times the element has appeared.